jaredpek/Intro-AI/README.md

 # Description

-This is a web application aimed at enabling users to create their very own AI chat-bot based on their own profiles.
-Anyone will be able to chat with the bot and receive responses based on the user's provided profiles.
+This is a web application chat-bot that is taking on my identity

-# Accessing the Deployed Application
+# Accessing the Bot

-1. The website can be accessed via ```https://intro-ai-jaredpek.vercel.app/```
+1. The bot can be accessed via ```https://intro-ai-jaredpek.vercel.app/```
-   - This is where users will be able to authenticate, create an account and update their profile
-   - Users may also obtain the link to their personal chat-bot by clicking on "Start Chatting" on the home-page or "Chat" on the navigation bar
-   - The link to the personal chat-bot can be shared with anyone, so others can chat with it as well
-2. My personal chat-bot can be accessed via ```https://intro-ai-jaredpek.vercel.app/chat/66c273f74cb6d9dbfd680dd8```
-   - This is the chat page for my personal chat-bot, which will respond based on the profile that I had previously provided
+   - This is the chat page for my personal chat-bot
+      - It leverages retrieval augmented generation to embed relevant information to any prompt that is received (have attached an architecture diagram for reference)
    - Feel free to ask any questions regarding my profile!

 # Tech Stack

 1. Framework
    - Next.js
-      - Used for ease and speed of development
+      - Easy and quickly develop both front and back-ends of the application
-      - Monolithic architecture
-      - Will have to migrate to a multi-layered architecture in the future to allow for greater reliability and scalability
+      - Allows server-side operations and rendering
 2. Database
+   - MongoDB noSQL database
-   - MongoDB (NoSQL)
+   - MongoDB vector search index and semantic search
 3. GAI Model
    - Gemini 1.5 Flash (API)
 5. Deployment
    - Vercel (AWS)
-      - Used for ease of deployment
+      - Easy and convenient deployment
          - In-built CI/CD pipeline
          - Free domain name + SSL certification
-      - Will have to migrate onto a more production-ready environment via cloud platforms like AWS or GCP in the future
-         - More control over every aspect of our infrastructure
-         - Multi-layered cloud architecture with load balancing and dynamic scaling for enhanced scalability, reliability and cost-effectiveness

-# Prompt Approach
+# Approach

+## Pre-Processing
-1. Obtain user profile from database in JSON format
+1. Prepare my profile in markdown format in a ```.txt``` file
+2. Use a markdown text splitter to split my profile text file into chunks
+   - Markdown ensures that chunks are labelled with a specific "category"
+   - Reduces likelihood of obtaining chunks from other irrelevant categories when a prompt is received and analysed via the MongoDB semantic search
+3. Create vector embeddings for each chunk using Google's generative AI text embedding model and save them onto a MongoDB collection
+4. Create a vector search index based on the vector embeddings that were saved to the collecion
+   - Uses euclidean distance to determine the similarity between the prompt and the chunks

+## Generation and Operation
+1. Users send a message to the bot, which makes a request to the ```/api/chat``` API endpoint
-2. Initialise chat with an initial prompt
+2. The chat is first initialised with an initial system prompt
-   - Instructions on how the model should respond
+   - Instructions on how the model should respond and the role that it should undertake
-   - User's profile that is obtained above in JSON format
-   - Initial prompt is hidden from all users
-3. Provide any other prompt that is provided by users who want to chat

-# Remarks
-Currently developing this applcation while making my way to my exchange campus in Sweden (travelling and flights throughout the week), so more updates will be rolled out again!
-Feel free to contact me via jaredpek2000@gmail.com, or +6596515321
+   - Semantic search is conducted for prompt on the relevant chunks via the MongoDB vector search index, which allows us to obtain relevant chunks of information from the database
+3. Send the initial prompt, together with the user chat history and the newly received message to the Gemini API, and generate a response from the LLM
+4. Send the response back to the user